 Beat the oil and sugar together in a mixer fitted with a paddle attachment.
 After 5 minutes, add the eggs, one at a time, and the vanilla, and beat until the mixture is creamy.

 Sift together the flour, salt, cinnamon and baking soda.
-Stir the mixture into the batter.
-Add the apples and walnuts, and stir until combined.
+Transfer the oil, sugar and egg mixture to a very large mixing bow and stir in the flour mixture a little at a time, until just combined.
+It will be very stiff - don't worry!
+Add the apples and walnuts, if using, and stir until combined.

 Transfer the batter to the prepared pans.
-Bake until a toothpick inserted in the center comes out clean: 40-45 minutes for loaf pans; 45-50 minutes for 9-inch cake pans; 1 hour and 15 minutes for a tube pan.
+Bake until the cake has a golden, caramelized appearance and a toothpick inserted in the center comes out clean: 40-45 minutes for loaf pans; about 50 minutes for 9-inch cake pans; approximately 1 hour and 15 minutes for a tube pan.
 Cool in the pan before turning out.